yanirta/WebTester/README.md

     + `-lo [url]` , The url to sitemap.xml file.
     Note that local path can be specified using the following syntax: file:///Users/yanir/mySitemaps/sitemap.xml
 + Optional parameters:
+    + `-id [Session-id]` , Selenium session id to connect to.
+To hook on existing selenium session instead of starting a new one.
     + More optional parameters can be found in "[Shared parameters in all modes](#shared-parameters-in-all-modes)" section

+## 4. Passive mode
+Assumed that selenium session is already started elsewhere, this mode can hook on an existing session and perform validation on the current page of the browser.

+>Java -jar WebTester.jar Passive -k [API-KEY] -id [Selenium-Session-Id]

++ Required parametes:
+    + `-k [api-key]` , Applitools api key
+    + `-id [Session-id]` , To hook on existing selenium session instead of starting a new one.
++ Optional parameters:
+    + `-tn [name]` , Test name, default: page address

 ## Parameters applicable in all modes
 + `-br [browser]` - Set the browser to be used